manhhoang/Programming-Is-Awesome/README.md

 - [Algorithms](#algorithms)

 ***********

+## Programming Languages
+- [Java](https://www.java.com) - Java is a general-purpose computer programming language that is concurrent, class-based, object-oriented.
+- [Scala](http://www.scala-lang.org/) - General purpose language; multiparadigm (object-oriented, functional, concurrent elements); statically typed, type-safe; focus: Web services.
+- [Go](https://golang.org/) - Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.
+- [Python](https://www.python.org/) - Python is a widely used high-level, general-purpose, interpreted, dynamic programming language.
+- [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - JavaScript is a high-level, dynamic, untyped, and interpreted programming language.
+It has been standardized in the ECMAScript language specification.

 ## Architecture
 - [Microservices](https://en.wikipedia.org/wiki/Microservices) - Microservices is a specialisation of and implementation approach for distributed architectures used to build flexible, independently deployable software systems.